Private liberal arts college in New Concord, Ohio

 Muskingum University is known for it's academic work in the following disciplines:

-Muskingum University's most influential alumni faculty include professors and professionals in the fields of Psychology, Sociology, and Business.
+Muskingum University's most influential alumni faculty include professors and professionals in the fields of Sociology, Psychology, and Anthropology.
 Here are some of Muskingum University's most famous alumni: